voltrecto/tic-tac-toe/README.md

 Tic-tac-toe game in progress.

+Added score tracking.
-Checking for bugs.
-Will work on player 2 AI next.
+Next: will work on AI player for player 2.